Hit and Runs: A Cyclist Safety Guide

 Direction the vehicle was headed;

-Location, time and cause of the accident;
+Location, time and cause of the crash;

 Photos of the damage to your bike, helmet or clothing, especially if the car’s paint is visible where the impact took place, debris on the scene, skid marks, etc.;

-Photos of the accident scene; and
+Photos of the crash scene; and

 Description of any damage to the vehicle that hit you.